 Sarepta shares fell from $101.35 at market close on Monday to $78.61 at market open on Tuesday after the news broke.

-“The tragic death of a young patient from Elevydis, unfortunately, was a risk that should not have been taken,” Rita Redberg, a cardiologist and professor of medicine at the University of California, San Francisco, told Healthcare Brew via email.
+“The tragic death of a young patient from Elevidys, unfortunately, was a risk that should not have been taken,” Rita Redberg, a cardiologist and professor of medicine at the University of California, San Francisco, told Healthcare Brew via email.

 Green lights, red flags.
 The FDA’s accelerated approval pathway began in 1992 to help speed up access to drugs for AIDS/HIV.
 It allows drugs for serious conditions to be approved with less evidence than normally required, with approval instead based on a surrogate endpoint—a measurement likely, but not guaranteed, to predict clinical benefit—and a promised confirmatory clinical trial.